yujie-liu/lasspia/README.md

 this warning will be raised.
 * For a file `*_integration.fits`, if the file `*_legendre.fits` already exists, running `legendre.py` on it again will overwrite `*_legendre.fits`.
+* All the input fits files are expected to be found in the `../Data` folder.

 ### Plotting
 With the newly generated *_legendre.fits file, we can plot the expansion results: